 - 2.1 Admission to the two selective (grammar) schools is based on the optional selection procedure only.
 The level of ability for entry is very high. - 2.2 The schools have a Common Catchment Area.
-Follow the link:

-Common Catchment Area.
+Follow the link: https://my.redbridge.gov.uk/map, click on Map category 'Education', then select from 11+ Common Catchment Area.
 If parents live outside the Common Catchment Area, consideration for a place at one of these schools will be given after all the requests from those within the Common Catchment Area have been met. - 2.3 Advice shall be provided to applicants to explain that only children who live in the Common Catchment Area have been admitted to the grammar schools in the last 10 years. - 2.4 Parents are asked to discuss with their child's primary school headteacher, whether a selective (grammar) school education would be of benefit, before registering their child for the 11+ selection test.
-For admission in 2024, the tests will provisionally take place on either Saturday 9 or 16 September 2023. - 2.5 Applicants will be required to register for the tests for the selective (grammar) schools so that any medical or physical needs the candidate may have can be considered in the testing arrangements.
+For admission in 2025, the tests will provisionally take place on Friday 20 September 2024 - 2.5 Applicants will be required to register for the tests for the selective (grammar) schools so that any medical or physical needs the candidate may have can be considered in the testing arrangements.
 Evidence of the candidate's date of birth will be required to ensure the test can be applied appropriately.
 Applications must be returned within the publicised registration deadline, usually between 1 May to 23 June, or thereabouts.
 It is the parents' responsibility to find out how their children should be registered for the tests and to ensure that this has been done.
 No late registrations will be accepted. - 2.6 In respect of those who register on-time but are unable to take the tests on the published date, late testing will be arranged only on the provision of a doctor's certificate or proof of why the child could not sit on the original dates provided i.e. religious observance.
 This includes documentary evidence, such as a death certificate for a close relative, where appropriate.